-Crucial Questions You Need to Ask Your Physiotherapist
+The 9 Crucial Questions You Should Be Asking Your Physiotherapist

-You wouldn’t just let anyone to babysit your kids, so why would you just let anyone work on your Elbow Pain?
+You wouldn’t let just anyone babysit your kids, so why would you let just anyone work on your Elbow Pain?
 Finding a good physiotherapist is crucial to your recovery and rehabilitation process.
 You want to make sure that they are the right choice for you.
-Physiotherapists work along with you to help you recover and heal from an injury, so it is important to have genuine rapport and trust in them.
+Physiotherapists work along with you to help you recover and heal from an injury, so it is important to have a genuine rapport and trust in them.
 Research has proven that people who seek therapy early after an injury have shorter recovery periods and are 8 times less likely to develop chronic pain.

 When searching for the right physiotherapist, look for a practitioner who cares about achieving results.
 In order to find a therapist that is the right match for you, you will need to ask them some important questions.
 Think of it as a job interview.
 They are selling themselves to you and trying to vie for your business, and ultimately land the “job” as your physiotherapist.
 Before you say “you’re hired,” here are some crucial questions you must ask your physiotherapist.

 Would you visit a doctor that wasn’t licensed to practice?
 Of course not.
 Similarly, you want to make sure that your therapist is registered with the college of their respective province after they have met standardized education and practice standards and have successfully passed all exams.
 Beware of non-registered individuals, who merely “do physio” – they are not genuinely licensed, physiotherapists.

 #2 How long should I wait to schedule an appointment?

 As quickly or as early as possible.
 Early intervention is critical to a speedy recovery.
 Studies have shown that people who receive treatment right after an injury, have shorter recovery times and are eight times less likely to develop chronic pain.